Empirical and Sustainability Aspects of Software Engineering Research in the Era of Large Language Models: A Reflection: Results Reflections

 \faHandPointRight\ The community should actively promote the permanent availability of artefacts from LLM-based SE research and incentivise researchers to submit their work to artefact evaluation tracks.
 Such practices not only strengthen replicability and reproducibility but also foster transparency, enable fair comparisons, and accelerate cumulative progress in the field.

 \textbf{RQ4: Sustainability}

-\textbf{\textit{Reported Costs.}} The most commonly reported cost among the 177 publications is the computational environment used to conduct experiments, as done by 89 papers (50.3\%).
+\textbf{\textit{Reported Costs.}} The most commonly reported cost across the 177 publications is the computational environment used to conduct experiments, as detailed in 89 papers (50.3\%).
 This entails the use of dedicated hardware, such as GPUs (77 times) or, in 2 cases, TPUs.

 Time is the next most frequently discussed cost, being mentioned 68 times.
-This includes any notion of time reported (e.g., total execution time or time required for a single LLM invocation).
+This includes any reported notion of time (e.g., total execution time or the time required for a single LLM invocation).
 Thirty-six publications (20\%) reported both the computational environment and time costs, which are necessary to estimate the energy requirements for conducting experiments.
 This is an improvement over the 10.2\% (30 out of 293 publications) reported by Hort et al.~\cite{Hort2023}, which considered LLM studies on code-related tasks published up to 2022.
 However, we found no study that directly reported the energy consumed or $CO_2$ emissions.